peterychuang/peterychuang.github.io/content/tech/2016-05-11-hugo-vs-jekyll.md

 ### Jekyll is way too slow

-Jekyll is a good alternative to things like Wordpress, but it isn't without its own problem: [the loading speed of the compiled pages may be very fast](/tech/performant-jekyll-site-with-gulp-cloudflare/), but those pages take a long time to be built.
+Jekyll is a good alternative to things like Wordpress, but it isn't without its own problem: [the loading speed of the compiled static pages may be very fast](/tech/performant-jekyll-site-with-gulp-cloudflare/) because they are static, but those pages take a long time to build.
 At present, this website has just about 20 posts and pages, yet the entire website take about 3 seconds on my [XPS 13](/tech/my-linux-rig/) to build, and 2 seconds on my more powerful desktop, which is pretty bad.
-Worse still, the build time will grow exponentially with the size of the site: after some experimenting with dummy posts, I found that at about a thousand posts, the build time for my current setup would be counted not in seconds, but in minutes, **many minutes**; in fact, I lost patience and couldn't see it to the end.
+Worse still, the build time seems to grow exponentially with the size of the site: after experimenting with dummy posts, I found that at about a thousand posts, the build time for my current setup would be counted not in seconds, but in minutes, **many minutes**; in fact, I lost patience and couldn't see it to the end.

-This particular problem with Jekyll is well reported, but there are limited things I can do to improve it.
-Jekyll is written in Ruby, which is not known for being fast, and the use of plugins worsens the situation.
-The slowness is acceptable in the short-run, but as I intend to grow this website, Jekyll isn't good for the long-term unless it gets a lot faster in the future.
-Imagine you are fixing one typo in a thousand-page Jekyll website, and you are going to wait for minutes to see the change goes live.
+This particular problem with Jekyll is quite well known, but there are limited things one can do about it.
+The slowness is acceptable in the short-run, but as I intend to grow this website, Jekyll isn't good enough for the long-term unless it gets a lot faster in the future.

-In other words, for large site, the slow build time of Jekyll is a bottleneck in your workflow.

 (Note: I don't find incremental build feature a useful solution as some pages that are supposed to be re-built aren't re-built consistently)